mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 Datagram mode provides un-order and unreliable delivery.
-In theory both, stream as well as datagram mode, can be used in parallel, however, for most transmission is is expected to only use one.
+In theory both, stream as well as datagram mode, can be used in parallel, however, for most transmission it is expected to only use one.

 While IP packet send in stream based mode, only have to respect the end-to-end MTU between the client and the target server, packet send in datagram mode are further